 A torque wrench is a specialized tool that is regularly used in automotive repair to ensure that the parts of the vehicle are not under- or overtightened.
-Mechanical tasks are easier and more precise with digital torque wrenches, which provide you with a digital display that shows the exact amount of torque in use.
-Some of these devices are equipped with warning signs—including flashing lights, sounds, or vibrations—that indicate when you have reached the desired torque.
+Mechanical tasks are easier and more precise with digital torque wrenches, which provide users with a digital display that shows the exact amount of torque in use.
+Some of these devices are equipped with warning signs—including flashing lights, sounds, or vibrations—that indicate when the user has reached the desired torque.

 Digital torque wrenches are precalibrated.
-Some allow you to preset multiple torque levels so you can quickly shift from one everyday task to another with the push of a button.
-Ahead, see some of the best digital torque wrenches reviewed for efficacy, quality, and overall value.
+Some allow users to preset multiple torque levels so they can quickly shift from one everyday task to another with the push of a button.
+To further help with the decision-making process, we performed 12 hours of hands-on testing with the following digital torque wrenches to find which is the model to have.

-- BEST BANG FOR THE BUCK: eTORK (EC2250) “Click Style” Digital Torque Wrench
+- BEST BANG FOR THE BUCK: eTork ⅜-Inch Drive Digital Torque Wrench

 - BEST FOR ACCURACY: Summit Tools UltraPrecision Digital Torque Wrench